barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 [^peru2_2]: Nayra seems to follow a mixture of Catholicism and local beliefs.

+### 21st of March, 1921

-The following morning, you discussed what you knew, and sent a telegram off to Prof. Sanchez detailing your findings.
+You discussed what you knew, and sent a telegram off to Prof. Sanchez detailing your findings.
 You thought that you might need to bring the gold band to the pyramid, so it's best for him to be prepared.

 You then set out into the jungle with Larkin, using pack animals to carry your supplies.
 No locals would accompany you now.
 After a few